Want to do good in your community and get a regular furry-friend fix? Become a volunteer at the Dumb Friends League!

 Junior volunteers will work alongside adult volunteers for two hours each month, cleaning animal enclosures, socializing and working with dogs, cats and small mammals, and learning about animal welfare issues.

 They will meet one Saturday each month for two hours at the Quebec Street shelter.
 There is a $100 fee to join, which is due at the time of registration.
 The fee covers a six-month membership in the club.

-If you would like to get your child on the wait list for our Junior Volunteer Club, please email us at firstname.lastname@example.org with the following information:
+For more information on our Junior Volunteer Club, please email us at firstname.lastname@example.org

 Volunteer at Furry Scurry or Wag 'n Trail

 Keep our dog-walking events working smoothly and enjoy a day out with the pooches and people who love them.
-See our events calendar for more information about these events, and sign up on each event's website when it becomes available.
-Furry Scurry signups are now available!
+See our events calendar for more information about the Furry Scurry in Denver and Wag 'n Trail in Douglas County, and sign up on each event's website when it becomes available.